sarbull/javascript-questions/README.md

 17. What are the pros and cons of monolithic vs microservice architectures?
 18. What is asynchronous programming, and why is it important in JavaScript?
 19. What is a Promise in Javascript?
+20. What is a lambda function in Javascript?

 ## exercises
 1. What is being console.logged in the console?